-- If your man is not bothered by his “man boobs” but you are, you need to tread lightly Identify how strongly you feel about it and prepare a way to delicately discuss it without evoking denial, or humiliation.
-If you have never talked to him about this before, it may cause problems in your relationship, and possibly have a negative impact on your sex life and even damage his self-confidence.
+- If your partner is not bothered by his “man boobs” but you are, you need to tread lightly.
+Identify how strongly you feel about it and prepare a way to delicately discuss it without evoking denial, or humiliation.
+If you have never talked to him about this before, it may cause problems in your relationship, and possibly have a negative impact on your sex life or damage his self-confidence.
 It is imperative that he feels you love him and accept him, but if his gynecomastia bothers you or him, seek professional help.

 - If both of you are troubled by his gynecomastia, in addition to the key messages above, you may want to explain how his condition limits your relationship.
 You might want to talk about things you would be able to do together that he now avoids, such as beach and pool parties.